 You can also filter for the scanner title or a specific description content (i.e., "certificate" for SSL certificate vulnerabilities).

 To get further information about a vulnerability, select its name.
 This opens an overlay with an additional description.
-Then, to get advice on remediation of the exposure, click How to fix this issue?.
+Then, to get advice on remediation of the exposure, select How to fix this issue?.
 This takes you to the knowledge base with a detailed explanation of the issue and how to fix it.

 Scanner Status tab

-On the Scan Details page, the Scanner Status tab shows the individual scanner status for this scan and any detailed information if the scanner has not run.
+The Scanner Status tab shows the individual scanner status for this scan and any detailed information if the scanner has not run.
 In addition, the screenshot shows how all scanners were correctly executed.

 Crawled URLs tab